szajakubiak/ml_audio_classification/README.md

 ## TODO
 * Python - handle case when COM port was not found
 * Python - move request and incoming data parsing into function
-* Python - save .csv files with data and text file with labels linked to .csv files names
 * Jupyter notebook to train ML model
 * Arduino - consider replacing error messages with error codes